-Is that electronic noise the land line, a cell phone, a text, email, or some other alert?
+Is that electronic noise the phone, a text, email, or some other alert?
 And where did I leave the phone anyhow?
 Most of us are constantly reachable, and when we’re not, people assume we’re dead.

 Own a television, cell phone, iPad etc.?
 There are more packages to choose from than there are insect species: packages for hundreds of different channels (never mind deciding which kind of television to buy in the first place), voice, texting, and data minutes for days, evenings, nights and weekends.
 High speed, low speed, and, heaven forbid, NO speed, in which case the entire world stops.